arthur900530/Neural-Network-on-Granger-Causality-and-VAR/README.md

   - device: where to run the model.
 Default is 'cuda'.
   - lag: the time lag of data.
 Default is 1.
   - hidden: the number of cMLP model's hidden nodes.
 Default is 100.
-  - lam: the lamda value of the penalty.
+  - lam: parameter for nonsmooth regularization.
 Default is 0.0022.
-  - lam_ridge: the lamda ridge value of the penalty.
+  - lam_ridge: parameter for ridge regularization on output layer.
 Default is 0.015.
   - lr: the learning rate of training process.
 Default is 0.05.
   - penalty: the optimizztion penalty type.
 Default is 'H'.
   - max_iter: the number of training epochs.
 Default is 50000.